Alsiel16/Alsiel16/README.md

 - 🌱 I’m currently learning **Bootstrap, JavaScript and Crypto-Currency**

-- 👯 I’m looking to collaborate on **anything related to Web Development**
+- 👯 I’m looking to collaborate on **anything related to Web Design**

 - 💬 Ask me about **HTML5, CSS3**